 “Near-death experiences make it perfectly clear that God is not sending anyone to hell.
 We create our own hells — and heavens — by the way we live our lives, the thoughts we think, the emotions we express, the way we view and treat ourselves and others.

-“Many near-death experiencers who report hellish or distressing experiences tend to be excessively materialistic, selfish and self-centered, and/or engage in brazenly self destructive activities.
+“Many near-death experiencers who report hellish experiences tend to be excessively materialistic, selfish and self-centered, and/or engage in brazenly self destructive activities.
 They also tend to discount, or feel disconnected from, God and other spiritual realities.
 This includes people who appear to be spiritually motivated, but are really using spiritual and religious trappings to pursue selfish and materialistic goals, such as acquiring money, power and adoring followers.
 In other words, people who tend to be overly focused on the material world and/or overly disconnected from their spiritual natures, appear to be more likely to experience hellish NDEs.

-“Hellish and distressing experiences also seem to be related to our overall development, or lack thereof.
+“Hellish experiences also seem to be related to our overall development, or lack thereof.
 Since it takes time and experience to grow from immature, self-centered children into mature, conscious, and caring adults, there may be a tendency for young souls to have their lack of development reflected back to them by experiences that are more dense, dark, and dramatic.

 “Highly developed souls may also have dramatic encounters with hellish realms.
 These experiences may arise naturally, as momentary events or extended dark night of the soul experiences, wherein souls are purged of impurities by passing — inwardly and outwardly — through dark, frightening, and challenging states of consciousness and/or periods in their life.